 This cactus can go outside in USDA hardiness zones 9 and 10.
-Native to Mexico, they need hot, dry climates and bright sunlight.
-The long hair is used by the plant to keep itself cool in its natural habitat.
-As an outdoor plant, they can get 45 feet tall but are generally slow-growing as potted plants.
+Native to Mexico, it needs hot, dry climates and bright sunlight.
+The plant uses long hair to keep itself cool in its natural habitat.
+As an outdoor plant, it can get 45 feet (13.7 m) tall but is generally slow-growing as a potted plant.

-Old Man Cacti are mostly grown as houseplants.
-They stay small and are easily kept in containers for their entire lives.
-Indoor cactus growing requires a southern- or western-facing window and temperatures of at least 65˚F. (18˚C).
-For best growth, give it a winter hibernation period in an area below 65˚F (18˚C).
+Old Man Cactus is mostly grown as a houseplant.
+It stays small and is easily kept in containers for their entire lives.
+Indoor cactus growing requires a sunny window and temperatures of at least 65 ˚F (18 ˚C).
+Give it a winter hibernation period in an area below 65 ˚F (18 ˚C) for best growth.